 Worldline welcomes Ingenico, creating a new world-class leader in payment services

-/EIN News/ -- Worldline welcomes Ingenico, creating a new world-class leader in payment services

-By combining forces, Worldline gets one step closer to our vision of enabling sustainable and profitable economic growth for banks, merchants and the entire payments ecosystem

-Bezons, 30 October 2020 – by combining forces with Ingenico, Worldline will become Europe’s new world-class leader in payment services and joins the league of international payment leaders.
+By combining forces with Ingenico, Worldline (www.Worldline.com) will become Europe’s new world-class leader in payment services and joins the league of international payment leaders.
 Worldline is committed to operating payment solutions that enable viable economic growth and reinforce trust and security in our societies.
 With its global footprint and its dedication to excellence, innovation and sustainability, Worldline is set to accelerate the development of the European payments industry, further shaping new ways of paying, living and doing business.

 Merchants can expect solutions and services that support their growth agenda, and a wider range of digital payment capabilities for operational efficiencies and better customer engagement through: